StevenMassaro/CouponOrganizer/README.md

   - Expired coupons are only erased when the coupon listing page is loaded, there is no background service that runs constantly on the server
   - No external JavaScript is loaded (no JQuery)

-## Disadvantages
-- Currently, the percent symbol (%) is not preserved in the filenames and thus a coupon that offers `5% off` will be displayed as `5 off`.

 ## Installation process
 Download the repo.
 Move the contents to your webserver's wwwroot location.
 Create a folder called "uploads" in the root directory (the same directory as all of the PHP files).
 Navigate to the index.php file through your favorite web browser.
 Enjoy!